 The Clinical Psychology Program also operates several clinics.
 The Raimy Psychology Clinic and the Sutherland Center for Bipolar Disorder provide evidence-based psychological treatments for individuals, couples, and families.
 The Attention Behavior and Learning Clinic and the Brain Behavior Clinic provide neuropsychological assessments of children, adolescents, and adults.

 The Clinical Program is committed to fostering diversity in the graduate student body.
-As part of the University of Colorado's vision and commitment to building a community of students, faculty, and staff in which diversity is a fundamental value, we welcome applicants from all walks of life.
-The Department of Psychology and Neuroscience has a strong history of awareness of gender and minority issues and greatly values different perspectives and research in these issues.
-In addition, training in multicultural perspectives is required as part of the Clinical Program curriculum.
+As part of CU Boulder's vision and commitment to building a community of students, faculty, and staff in which diversity is a fundamental value, and consistent with efforts on the CU Boulder campus to promote inclusive excellence, we cultivate diversity, embrace equity, and strive to be a just, welcoming and inclusive community.
+The Department of Psychology and Neuroscience has a strong history of scientific excellence in the study of stereotyping and bias.
+We attend to diversity and inclusion in all program policies and practices, and training in multicultural perspectives and practice is an essential and required part of the Clinical Program curriculum.

 The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students to preview the doctoral programs of Psychology and Neuroscience and other CU Boulder Science, Technology, Engineering and Math departments.
 For more information, see the Colorado Advantage web site.